MicrosoftDocs/SupportArticles-docs/support/webapps/applicationpoolidentity-write-app-data.md

 ## Symptoms

-A web application is created using Microsoft Visual Studio and then published to IIS 7.5 or a later version.
+A web application is created using Microsoft Visual Studio and then published to Internet Information Services (IIS) 7.5 or a later version.
 As part of the application's request processing, it needs to write data to the *App_Data* folder on the server.
 For example, the application uses a `SQLDataSource` or `XMLDataSource`.
 When it attempts to do so, an error message similar to the following is displayed:

 > Exception Details: System.UnauthorizedAccessException: Access to the path [path to App_Data folder] is denied.